graemetlloyd/ProjectWhalehead/Outline.md

 Which analytical method produces better stratigraphic congruences is an all together murkier question when the fullness of the posterior sample is considered.
 A table of averages for Yates (2003) and Demar (2013) is provided on Table Two.
 As can be seen on this table for both the Demar (2013) and Yates (2003) datasets, some average metrics are better for the Bayesian posterior sample, some for the set of most parsimonious trees.
 Overall, 54 of 128 datasets had lower average SCI using Bayesian methods (Table S1).
+[So this section is I guess a somewhat random accounting of the strat congruence metrics.
+The "big four" are probably SCI, MSM, RCI and GER.
+I dislike SCI as it treats the data as discrete rather than continuous so all gaps are "equal" when really they aren't.
+The other three are all just driven by MIG and so this would be my preferred metric, even though it isn't strictly a metric.]
 36 had better SCI values under parsimony, and in 38 datasets the values were identical.
 On the other hand, for the RCI, 62 datasets had better average scores under parsimony.

 An average may not be providing a good accounting of the variation in the results for each dataset.
+[This is the key point, I think.]
 In Fig. 2, (boxplot + violin plot of Demar, perhaps?) we show a dataset from Demar et al (2013).
 The treespace for this dataset can be seen in Fig. 4.
 This is a highly structured treespace: because Bayesian MCMC samples in proportion to the posterior probability, we can infer from the shape of this treespace visualization that there are two peaks to this distribution that contained fairly good trees.
 There are three most-parisimonious trees; two are sampled from one peak with poor stratigraphic fit, one is sampled from the peak with fairly good stratigraphic fit.
-In this case, averaging is unlikely to produce a value that represents either peak adequately,a and the average in this case may be a value that doesn't belong to a tree that was sampled in the analysis at all.
+In this case, averaging is unlikely to produce a value that represents either peak adequately, and the average in this case may be a value that doesn't belong to a tree that was sampled in the analysis at all.

 In the case of the Yates (2003) dataset, treespace is sampled much more evenly.
 In this case, taking an average is likely to represent the sample a bit better.
 Even so, there are a number of problems with comparing means.
 As shown in the boxplots of Fig. 1, the mean and variance for the parsimony estimates are almost wholly subsumed in the Bayesian posterior sample.
 This is largely expected: the Bayesian posterior sample encompasses all trees sampled in the analysis (typically thinned by some proportion as they are exported from the tree estimation software).
-The set of most parsimonious trees contains a sample of the best trees according to an optimality criterion.
+The set of most parsimonious trees contains a sample of the best trees according to an optimality criterion (fewest implied evolutionary steps).
 Assuming both estimation criteria are using the same data to sample the same treespace, we would expect that averaging among the best trees should produce better stratigraphic congruence.
 However, looking across all the datasets, only a slight improvement is seen from this biased averaging (Table S1, Sansom et al. Fig. 1).

 Which analytical method produces better stratigraphic congruence is the wrong question.
-A better question to ask may be "How can researchers explore and quantify variation in their sets of solutions?"
+A better question to ask may be "How can researchers explore and quantify variation in their sets of solutions?".
+Here we argue a key but underappreciated visualization tool (treespace) may be especially useful.
+Implementations of such tools have been in place for well over a decade (Hillis et al. 2005), but we are unaware of them being used in any published analysis of samples of trees produced from morphological data.
+We also note that we see many different "kinds" of treespace across the data sets examined here.
+For example, single or multiple-tree islands, smooth or volatile gradients, parsimony samples enevloped by Bayesian samples, or parsimony and Bayesian samples occupying different parts of the space.

 In writing this manuscript, we used and modified a set of tools available in the R programming language.
+[This seems like a swerve so made it a separate paragraph.
+Might want a header as well though - Conclusion?]
 These tools, such as the package `RWTY`, enabled us to read in many large posterior samples, and to calculate treespace plots across 128 empirical datasets.
 The code and data available for this are freely available on GitHub.
+[Can prolly delete as we say this earlier?]
 We would like to close this manuscript by noting that the tools to perform complex formatting and subsetting datasets, including large ones such as a Bayesian posterior sample, are more accessible than ever.
 We look forward to many years of interesting analyses about how different methods explore and sample phylogenetic tree space.

-Table Two
+Table Two [I would maybe cut this down.
+I feel like MIG is all that really matters and maybe we can just summarise the range/varaince of this?]

 |Tree |SRL | MIG |  GMax | GMin | SCI | RCI |
 |-----|-----|-------|------|-----|----|-----|